Rukmani Devi: Death

-Rukmani Devi died in a tragic motor accident near St. Mary's Church, Thudella, on October 28, 1978.
+Rukmani Devi died in a car accident near St. Mary's Church, Thudella, on October 28, 1978.
 She was returning after a musical show in Uyanwatte, Matara.
-Her funeral ceremony was attended by a very large gathering: film makers and dramatists, friends, politicians, relatives, and her beloved fans.
+Her funeral ceremony was attended by a very large gathering, including filmmakers and dramatists, friends, politicians, relatives, and her beloved fans.

 She was the most celebrated Sri Lankan artist, and a statue in her memory was erected at Kanuwana Junction.
 The road on which the Rukmani Devi Museum in Negombo is located was also renamed 'Rukmani Devi Mawatha' by President Ranasinghe Premadasa on October 28, 1990.